Multi-stakeholder Co-operation in Social Enterprises

 The Future - FairShares Version 3.0

 FairShares Association Ltd was incorporated by Rory in July 2015 (with co-founders Cliff Southcombe, Nicci Dickins and Steve Wagstaff).
-The company will co-ordinate the development and dissemination of FairShares IP in collaboration with entrepreneurs, consultants, educators and researchers working in the social solidarity economy.
-The latest version is a more integrated implementation of the FairShares Model that supports the European FairShares Labs for Social and Blue Innovation (www.fairshareslab.org).
+The company co-ordinated the development and dissemination of FairShares IP in collaboration with entrepreneurs, consultants, educators and researchers working in the social solidarity economy.
+The version published in 2018 is a more integrated implementation of the FairShares Model that supports the European FairShares Labs for Social and Blue Innovation (www.fairsharesplatform.eu).
 It also enables business advisers, accountants and consultants to produce Articles of Association (ByLaws) using a FairShares Rules Generator.
-Rory secured seed funding for a FairShares Institute at Sheffield Business School which has directly supported the FairShares Labs project and will be embedded in a Centre for Social, Cooperative and Voluntary Action at Sheffield Hallam University.